 I chatted with the fun owner of Six Dogs Distillery.
 Located in the Karoo, Six Dogs makes a beautiful blue craft gin “derived from the flower of the Blue Pea Plant”.
 In additional to the Blue Pea flower, other endemic botanicals in their gin include Rose Pelargonium, Coriander, Juniper, Naartjie, and Angelica.

 Children’s Petting Zoo

 “Over decades this group of wild horses and their ancestors have adapted themselves remarkably well to their marshy vlei habitat.
-There’s a fascination about the Botriver horses.
+There’s a fascination about Botriver horses.
 They’re like ghosts of the past.”

 Botriver Wild Horses

 Locals look out for their general welfare, but they’re wild, free-roaming animals.
-It’s not wise to get too close to the edgy stallions.
+It’s not wise to get close to the edgy stallions.
 They’re aware of human presence in the vlei, including riders approaching them on horseback.

 My neighbor’s daughter is a horsewoman and active observing wild horses in Fisherhaven, a nearby community.
 They keep an eye on the horses and address the rare health issue.
 A new foal was born two days ago!
 So, when we heard that the horses were grazing in the open, we drove to Fisherhaven and saw the foal – frisky and cute!

 I’ve grown weary of photography :( and took a few poorly focused photos, none worthy of sharing.
-Taking photos of the wild horses and new foal was difficult, as the mare was very protective of her baby.
+Taking photos of the wild horses and new foal was difficult, as the mare was very protective of her new baby.